lavrovd/psd-reader/README.md

     var psd = new PsdReader({buffer: psdArrayBuffer, onLoad: myCallback});

-There is additional access to the original channel bitmap data in it´s native format (ie. 8-bit, 16-bit etc.).
+There is additional access to the original channel bitmap data in it´s native format (8-bit, 16-bit etc.).
 The header information can be accessed through the info object:

     var width     = psd.info.width;
     var height    = psd.info.height;
     var depth     = psd.info.depth;
+    var layers    = psd.info.chunks[3];		// the layers area

-    var channel0  = psd.info.bitmaps[0];	// in native format
+    var channel0  = psd.bitmaps[0];	        // in native format (but uncompressed)
-    var resources = psd.info.chunks[1];		// the resource area
     ...

+A method to locate resources is included:

+    var icc = psd.findResource(1039);       // find resource with resource ID

 Requirements
 ------------

-A modern and up-to-date "evergreen" browser with support for HTML5 and typed arrays.
+A browser with support for HTML5 Canvas and typed arrays.

 There are no dependencies.